On Site Analysis -

 Can I hire or buy the QED?

-You can do either.
+Yes, you can do either.
 Companies often hire the QED initially and frequently go on to buy one.
 Finance is available to spread the cost over three years, subject to status.
 We are happy to come to you to demonstrate the equipment (including XRF if requested,) or you can send us samples for analysis in our own laboratory.

 Any more questions?
 Contact us for prices, to arrange a demo or for anything related to hydrocarbon analysis, we'd be happy to help.